 Who would I have been?

 My inner child is a ghost.
 When she’s afraid, she masks it with anger.
 She becomes a poltergeist.
-I rip apart the people who love me, because I don’t believe them.
-They can’t love me; I’m not worth protecting.
+I rip apart the people who love me, because I don’t believe that anyone can love me; I’m not worth protecting.
 My adolescence was all anger and self-destruction.
-If our view of the world cements at around the age of 4, I’m fucked.
-There’s no way anyone can love me enough for me to believe I’m worth it.
+If our view of the world is solidified at around the age of 4, I’m fucked.
+There’s no way anyone can love me enough for me to believe them.
+Ask the men in my life.

 My daughter isn’t me, but she has similar traits, and is blessedly free of the same baggage.
 It’s my responsibility to be the person my inner child needed – not that it will heal my hurt, but that it will prevent her from becoming this banshee.
 Parenting our children as if they’re our inner child is necessary to stop the cycle.
 Setting aside what hobbles us, so that they have the chance to become more.